 Practice in your location before your Facebook Live event.
-Set up your smartphone, tablet, or laptop and create a test broadcast with your personal Facebook profile – change the privacy settings on the post to “Only Me” if you don’t want anyone to see your test.
-The video will be saved to your profile, and you can watch it and determine if there’s any changes you want to make before your event.
+Set up your smartphone, tablet, or laptop, and create a test broadcast with your personal Facebook profile.
+Change the privacy settings on the post to “Only Me” if you don’t want anyone to see your test.
+The video will be saved to your profile, and you can watch it and determine if there are any changes you want to make before your event.

 If you don’t have a strong Wi-Fi signal, you won’t be able to broadcast.
 There’s no way around it.